larry-athey/lora-cmd-ctrl/README.md

 _**NOTE:** While this can be used as an alternative to DCC and WCC in the model railroad world, that absolutely is not my specialty.
 However, I do have a local hobbyist in that field that I'm working with in order to make this a viable alternative for that purpose, which is far more affordable than a DCC/WCC upgrade._

+_...No, I don't use AI to design and build my projects, I actually still know how to use my brain..._

 **This project began on July 1, 2025 and does not yet have an official release.**

 ---